eraofchaos/eraofchaos.github.io/units/Giant.md

  **Unit Soul:** [ Giant ](/Items/unt_36/)

  **Unit description:** God of War: Ignores range and deals HP percentage damage

+ **Unit second description :** Can deal magical damage to all enemies.
+Heroes' spells increase its attack.

  **Recommend:** Improve your morale to get the benefits of high morale, including extra moves for affected units.